 This is available in the Fortinet Document Library.

-This article explains how to disable use of SIP or SCCP proxy/ALG and/or session-helper.
+This article explains how to disable the use of SIP or SCCP proxy/ALG and/or session-helper.
 In this mode, FortiGate will be acting as a basic firewall.
 Reasons to disable VoIP inspection might include:

 1) Troubleshooting (to isolate the problem).

 2) As a workaround, either to address incorrect FortiGate SIP ALG behavior or to allow non-standard SIP handling in the overall VoIP deployment.

 Since FortiOS 5.2, the FortiOS default is for all SIP traffic to be handled by the FortiOS proxy/ALG.